 Halloween is a favorite holiday at House Macheesmo.
 We tend to try to dress up in some sort of family theme and obviously make some delicious food to enjoy as well.
 These Hot Dog Mummies are easy to make and always a hit with kids!

-Anyway, even though I can’t actually hand out homemade treats, I still like making them!
-I’ve made a bunch of Halloween treats over the years.
-While my Bloody Worms of Doom are my favorite visual recipe ever, these little Hot Dog Mummies might take the cake for the most delicious Halloween treat I’ve made.
+I’ve made a bunch of Halloween treats (have you checked out my Leftover Candy Peanut Butter Tart for some post Halloween fun?) over the years.
+While my Bloody Worms of Doom are my favorite visual recipe ever, these little Hot Dog Mummies might take the cake as one of the most delicious Halloween appetizers I’ve made.

 After all, who doesn’t love a pig in a blanket?
 That’s essentially what these are.
 I made the dough in case you are feeling ambitious, but you can also use a wide range of store-bought doughs!